WordPress/gutenberg/packages/block-editor/src/components/use-block-display-information/README.md

 ### Usage

-The hook returns an object which contains block's title, icon and description.
-If no blockType is found with the provided `clientId`, returns `null`.
+The hook returns an object which contains the block's title, icon, and description.
+If no block type is found for the provided `clientId`, it returns `null`.

 ```jsx
 import {